rebekahross/startup/README.md

 What I learned from the Simon Login
 This was very valuable for me and my project.
 Logging in to a website is very important to the functionality of the website, and it's cool to see how adding a user creates a new object in my database.
 I learned that the code for this stuff is pretty complicated, and I'm a little nervous for when I have to implement it in my Simon app, but it is exciting to see that I'm starting to understand how all of these technologies are coming together.

+What I learned from the Simon Websocket
+I learned that there's a way to get live interactions between users of an app.
+I'm not really sure what all the words mean in the peerProxy app, but I'm excited to implement it in my own code.